openssl/openssl/doc/designs/ddd/WINDOWS.md

 Further, a cursory examination of code on GitHub seems to suggest that when people do use IOCP with libssl, they do it using memory BIOs passed to libssl.
-So ddd-05 and ddd-06 essentially demonstate this use case, especially ddd-06 as it uses IOCP internally on Windows.
+So ddd-05 and ddd-06 essentially demonstrate this use case, especially ddd-06 as it uses IOCP internally on Windows.

 My conclusion here is that since libssl does not support IOCP in the first